Primordial Light: COMETS

 Comet 73P Schwassmann-Wachmann (Fragment C—I think) on April 29, 2006

-I annotated this image after I performed a bit of astrometry—the measurement of star positions and magnitudes—using the Unix astronomy software XEphem because I was curious to know the visual magnitude of the dimmest stars in the image.
+I annotated this image after I performed a bit of astrometry—the measurement of star positions and magnitudes—using the Unix astronomy software XEphem on my Mac because I was curious to know the visual magnitude of the dimmest stars in the image.
 I captured one star of magnitude 19.19.
 That is nearly a million times dimmer than the brightest stars that are visible in our night sky.
 High-contrast processing revealed what may be even dimmer stars, but the magnitude 19.19 star is the dimmest that I can confirm.
 None of the stars in this image is bright enough to be seen with the naked eye.

 Comet Hale-Bopp, 1997